 Þingvallaborg, which is believed to be the site of the old Þórsnessþing parliament

 The settler of this area, Þórólfur mostrarskegg, named the peninsula, where Stykkishólmur is located, and the surrounding area Þórsnes, the peninsula of Þór (the god of thunder).
-He also established a district parliament, Þórsnessþing parliament, which was moved to Þingvellir after the original site of the parliament was desecrated with blood.

 There had been a fight about where to use the toilet (do nr.
 2) while attending the parliament.
 A skerry, Dritsker, was used for that purpose as the parliament grounds were not to be desecrated.
-After a battle about this where blood was shed the parliament was moved.

 Þórssteinn rock at Þingvellir

-The quarter parliament site is called Þingvellir, like the Þingvellir main parliament site which was established in 930, and people from all over Iceland attended.
-Don't confuse these 2 Þingvellir locations - I have heard that tourists have followed their GPS to the wrong Þingvellir!
+The quarter parliament site is called Þingvellir, like the main parliament site at Þingvellir, which was established in 930, and people from all over Iceland attended.

-At Þingvellir you will find Þórssteinn rock.
+At Þingvellir, you will find the Þórssteinn rock.

-Þórssteinn rock - contemplating on the fate of the men who were punished and lost their lives here
+Þórssteinn rock - contemplating the fate of the men who were punished and lost their lives here

 We asked the owner of Þingvellir farm for permission to have a look at Þórssteinn rock and the old parliament grounds of Þórsnessþing.
-I must say that I got quite moved when standing by the rock thinking about what happened here in the olden times.
+I must say that I got quite moved when standing by the rock, thinking about what happened here in the olden times.

 Mt.
 Drápuhlíðarfjall